ddpalacios/Diving-Deep-Into-The-Waters-of-Deep-Learning/README.md

 **Motivation**

 ---
-Building Artificical Neural Networks can become overwhelming and a user-interface can fix this issue.
+Building Artificial Neural Networks can become overwhelming and a user-interface can fix this issue.

 There are plenty of applications that allow you to visualize Neural Networks, however, most of these applications are still too complex and non-attractive or flexiable.